ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

   #iocInit()
   ```

-  then `iocsh.bash` will not add the iocInit command, and the IOC will be only
+  then `iocsh` will not add the iocInit command, and the IOC will be only
   partially started, as `iocInit()` will not be executed.
 You can run
   `iocInit()` yourself from the IOC shell prompt to complete the IOC startup.